Registrations for the forum closed on 24 July 2020. Thank you again for everyone who contributed

 Building new global DH communities: Africa and beyond

 DH has been expanding almost exponentially over the past few years, with the DH2019 conference being the biggest conference to date with more than 1000 participants.
 Despite this large number, broad representation of a global DH community is still lagging behind, with North-America and Europe still representing more than 80% of the participants despite international growth elsewhere, especially in Africa.

 Africa has in recent years seen the emergence of associations such as DHAN and DHASA and collaborative projects promoting DH scholarship.
 Infrastructures and research centres have also been established such as the South African Centre for Digital Language Resources and the Centre for Digital Humanities at the University of Lagos.

-Growth in African participation was further supported at DH2019 through the organisation of a pre-conference workshop, Digital Humanities: the perspective of Africa and targeted scholarships for African scholars as well as a well-attended panel session.
+Growth in African participation was further supported at DH2019 through the organisation of a pre-conference workshop, Digital Humanities: the perspective of Africa, and targeted scholarships for African scholars (partly funded by CLARIN ERIC), as well as a well-attended panel session at DH2019.
 These brought together an interesting mix of African researchers and researchers working in Africa who are actively involved in DH projects (see the DH2019 special poster session and the various outcomes of the workshop).
-On the same occasion, a Network for Digital Humanities in Africa was established.
+On the same occasion, the Network for Digital Humanities in Africa was established.